 For these reasons, an increasing trend of spatially optimised 1bhks ,2-2.5 bhks can be seen across the cities wherein all excesses and inefficiencies in terms of length, width and room height can be noticed.
 9 ft clear height has replaced the erstwhile 10 ft room heights.
 The 10 ft x 10ft bedroom with specifically located doors and wardrobe niches are almost a norm.

 With the average apartment sizes shrinking by nearly 17% between 2014 and 2018 – how are the home layouts changing addressing the changing needs especially of the millennials?

 Such homes almost mandate the use of lighter furniture with cleaner lines.
 Home styles prevalent in Singapore, Hong Kong, New York, now fit perfectly in the Indian home!
-Rightly so, for the well-traveled millennial buying new flats today.
+Rightly so, for the well-travelled millennials buying new flats today.
 This is further driven by international furniture players like ikea bringing in the modern home aesthetic into the Indian home.

-Purely in terms of layouts, multi functionality of furniture, optimization of storage beds, wardrobes, kitchens is a rising trend.
+Purely in terms of layouts, multi functionality of furniture, optimisation of storage beds, wardrobes, kitchens is a rising trend.

 For children’s rooms, an increasing trend on trundle beds with split levels or a bunk bed can be noticed.
 Split height furniture instead of complete wardrobes in light shades decrease the bulkiness while providing table surfaces to keep books, bags, laptops

 Many master bedrooms can be seen with sliding wardrobes, hydraulic storage beds, dresser mirror units incorporated above side tables to create modern aesthetic with clean lines while freeing up wall space to make lighter rooms.